Tech Insights – October 2020

 Google makes new updates to Android Studio

-Some of the highlights of the release include a brand new database inspector as well as more support for machine learning on devices, which will allow “developers to bring TensorFlow Lite models to Android,” wrote Frederic Lardinois for TechCrunch.
-There will also be the ability to run Android Emulator inside of Android Studio and give support to testing apps for phones that can fold in the emulator.
+Some of the release’s highlights include a brand new database inspector and more support for machine learning on devices, allowing “developers to bring TensorFlow Lite models to Android,” wrote Frederic Lardinois for TechCrunch.
+There will also be the ability to run an Android Emulator inside Android Studio and support testing apps for phones that can fold in the emulator.

-Other updates that Google has mentioned are the new templates that can be found in the New Project language that helps give support to Google’s Material Design Components, various System Trace UI enhancements, Dagger navigation support, and all new profilers that have the ability to help developers get the most out of their apps’ memory usage as well as overall performance.
+Other updates that Google has mentioned are the new templates that can be found in the New Project language that helps give support to Google’s Material Design Components, various System Trace UI enhancements, Dagger navigation support, and all new profilers that can help developers get the most out of their apps’ memory usage as well as overall performance.

-As election day inches closer and closer for many individuals in the United States, Google is making an effort to help you find your polling locations.
-Just this past Friday, Google has released some new features for Maps, Search and Assistant that have been designed to help when a user is looking up information for polling locations near them.
+As election day inches closer and closer for many individuals in the United States, Google is trying to help you find your polling locations.
+This past Friday, Google released new features for Maps, Search, and Assistant designed to help users find information about polling locations near them.

 Voting just got easier: Google Maps, Search and Assistant can help you find polling locations

-The impact of COVID-19 has had a direct effect on the growth of apps in the categories of Travel as well as Photo & Video, while others in the Food & Drink category along with shopping have been flourishing since March of 2020.
+The impact of COVID-19 has had a direct effect on the growth of apps in the categories of Travel as well as Photo & Video, while others in the Food & Drink category, and shopping, have been flourishing since March 2020.
 The growth that is being seen also exceeds the growth that was tracked in 2019.
-The top five categories that saw a large increase in the number of new app downloads between the time period of March to September of 2020 include: Business, Education, Games, Utilities and Lifestyle.
+The top five categories that saw a significant increase in new app downloads between March to September 2020 include Business, Education, Games, Utilities, and Lifestyle.

 Since March, food, drinks and shopping apps have seen growth of 50% more than year-after-year growth in the U.S.